 - Omega-3s: these fatty acids are found in fish, nuts, seeds, and other foods.
 They are essential for supporting both heart and brain health.

 - Protein: Sure, there are vegetable and plant-based proteins to choose from if you follow a vegetarian or vegan diet.
 If you are willing to add fish, you can make it that much easier to consume more lean protein throughout your day.

 - B Vitamins: Vitamins, such as B12, are essential for many of the processes occurring in your body.
 Unfortunately, it is impossible to source this vitamin from plants, but they are available in many types of seafood.

 Is it Healthy to Eat Fish?

-There is no such thing as the perfect diet, and it is important to understand how well a diet fits your life before incorporating its habits and practices.
+There is no such thing as the perfect diet, and it is essential to understand how well a diet fits your life before incorporating its habits and practices.

 Vegetarians and pescatarians have little to worry about while adhering to their dietary restrictions.
-The most common drawback of these diets is deficiencies in certain vitamins and minerals.
+The most common drawback of these diets is deficiencies in specific vitamins and minerals.

 But is it healthy to add too much fish to your diet?
 Simply stated, it depends on the fish.
 Larger fish, such as tuna, can contain higher levels of mercury and other toxins.
-When digested in small amounts, these chemicals usually pose little to no problem.
+These chemicals usually pose little to no problem when digested in small amounts.